 Péter Csermely (1958) is an odd-one-out: as a chemist he became a professor in the medical environment of the Semmelweis University.
 He leads a research group of more than a hundred members (LINK-Group) in which biologists, physicists, computer scientists, secondary school students (and a lot of others…) work together.
 He examines the adaptation, learning and decision-making mechanisms of complex systems and their network representations.
 According to his colleagues he is slightly graphomaniac.
 He published 14 books and more than 250 scientific articles.
-His Google Scholar citations are close to 15,000.
+His Google Scholar citations are more than 15,000.
 He is a member of the Hungarian Academy of Sciences and the Academia Europaea.
 He is not only a network scientist but became committed to the development of social networks as a life-time mission.
 He launched the Hungarian Research Student movement in 1995, an initiative which provided research possibilities to more than 10,000 talented high school students in Hungary and abroad.
 Several families of former research students have been formed in the past two decades.
 He was the founding president of the Hungarian Talent Support Council between 2006 and 2016.
 Since 2012, as the president of the European Council for High Ability he has created a talent support network spanning 40 countries in many continents with the help of Csilla Fuszek and a lot of other colleagues.
 The Parkinson’s Law on scientific research (researchers who are better than the average are swamped with functions by the colleagues to curtail their time for further research) has had only a little impact on him, being very lucky and effective declining formal functions.
 From 2008 until 2010 he was a member of the Wise Persons’ Council of the President of Hungary.
-He resigned most of his functions a long time ago in order to spare time for deep thinking and spiritual development.
+He resigned most of his functions a long time ago in order to spare time for deep thinking and spiritual development (as an exception helping these since 2018 he is a presbyter of the Lutheran congregation of his birthplace in Budapest).
 He received a substantial number of awards, among which he is the most happy about those that are not on this list: his students and the precious life-experience that he received from his friends over the years.

 His foster son, István Csermely is a teacher of children in a state orphanage with an enormous sense of justice, responsibility and devotion.
 Vilma, his dog is a cute miniature dachshund, who is "blessed" with a surprisingly large stubbornness and voracious appetite compared to her small size.